protontypes/open-sustainable-technology/README.md

 - [Environmental Modeling Center](https://www.emc.ncep.noaa.gov/) - Responsible for the development and implementation of more than 20 numerical prediction systems.
 - [openforis](http://www.openforis.org/) - Free open-source solutions for environmental monitoring.
 - [WeEcology](https://www.weecology.org/) -  Consists of Morgan Ernest's lab, which studies how ecological systems change through time and has a strong field work focus, and Ethan White's lab which uses computational and statistical methods to understand ecological systems using large ecological and environmental datasets.
-- [Openwaterfoundation](http://openwaterfoundation.org/) - The Open Water Foundation is a nonprofit social enterprise that is working to provide an open source software platform to help organizations make better decisions about water.
+- [Open Water Foundation](http://openwaterfoundation.org/) - The Open Water Foundation is a nonprofit social enterprise that is working to provide an open source software platform to help organizations make better decisions about water.